-Equally when someone interrupts me while talking, it really shuts me up.
-They’re not listening to me, so what’s the point in giving my words to them?
+Equally, when someone interrupts me while talking, it really shuts me up.
+They're not listening to me, so what's the point in giving my words to them?

-“Think before speak, write rather than to talk” applies here again.
-Without anyone’s interruption, a blog will allow me to outline and express the subject in my own way.
-So I think a web space is the perfect environment for introverts.
+"Think before speak, write rather than to talk" applies here again.
+Without anyone's interruption, a blog will allow me to outline and express the subject in my own way.
+So I think a web space is a perfect environment for introverts.

 Socialising - Energised by People